teamdailypractice/pdf-split-combine-app/README.md

 * This produces split pdf files in `data-temp` directory
 * Windows - Update `pdf-combine.bat` - to have correct path as per your machine
 * Windows - run: `pdf-combine.bat`
-* This produces split pdf files in `data-out` directory
+* This combines the individual pdf files in `data-temp` and produces one pdf in `data-out` directory as per the specificatin in `git-python.xlsx` file and the command

 ## VS Code setup